 Our curriculum aims to prepare students to be successful in the next stage of their life.
 In order to give every student the best opportunity we run a wide ranging curriculum in all subject areas in years 7, 8 and 9 before they embark on GCSE, Advanced Level (A Levels) and other appropriate vocational courses in Years 10 to 11 (KS4) and sixth form (KS5).

-This means that we will work with students to select the most appropriate curriculum for their needs with the overall aim of their leaving the academy with as many of the qualifications they need to succeed in their next steps.
-It is our ambition that as many students as possible achieve good passes in English Language, English Literature, Mathematics, the Sciences, French and a Humanity subject.
-However, we want more than this for our students so we are committed to continue to provide students with a wider range of opportunities in a variety of subjects that sit outside the academic core coupled with an extensive careers programme running throughout a student’s time at the academy.
+This means that we will work with *students to select the most appropriate curriculum for their needs, supporting* them to leave the academy with as many of the qualifications they need to succeed in their next steps.
+It is our ambition that as many students as possible achieve good passes in *English Language, English Literature, Mathematics, the Sciences, French and a Humanity subject. *However, we want more than this for our students so we are committed to continue to provide students with a wider range of opportunities in a variety of subjects that sit outside the academic core coupled with an extensive careers programme running throughout a student’s time at the academy.

-Parents have the right to withdraw their children from some or all of any sex education provided, but not from teaching the biological aspects of human growth and reproduction necessary under National Curriculum Science.
-The views of parents have been considered within our Relationships and Sex Education policy, and our policy reflects their wishes and the culture of the community served by the Academy.
+Parents have the right to withdraw their children from some areas of RSHE education, but not all, please contact the school if you have any questions.
+The views our parents have been considered within our Relationships and Sex Education policy, and our policy reflects their wishes and the culture of the community served bythe Academy.

 Religious Education and PSHE